Accelerated Weathering Testing

 - Exposing non-metallic materials to laboratory light acceleration devices

-- Preparing vulcanized rubber pieces in a weathering laboratory or any other setting for test purpose
+- Preparing vulcanized rubber pieces in a weathering testing lab or any other setting for testing purposes

 ASTM D1149